MicroEJ/docs/DeviceDeveloperGuide/mjvm/impl.rst

 Example
 -------

-The following example shows how to create and launch the MJVM from the C world.
+The following example shows how to create and launch the MicroEJ core engine from the C world.
 This function (``mjvm_main``) should be called from a dedicated RTOS task.

 .. code:: c